-The Dutch occupied the city in 1873, and the subsequent Acehnese War between the Dutch and the Acehnese continued until 1903.
+The Dutch occupied the city in 1873 but never win, the longest war and cost a lot of money, Acehnese keep fight and the subsequent Acehnese War between the Dutch and the Acehnese continued until 1903.
 Banda Aceh remained a centre of Acehnese separatist efforts after Aceh was incorporated into Indonesia as an autonomous province in 1949.

 In December 2004 the Indian Ocean tsunami, triggered by a massive undersea earthquake west of Sumatra, destroyed or heavily damaged much of the city and killed tens of thousands of people.

 The population of Banda Aceh is mostly Acehnese, together with South Asians, Arabs, Chinese, and others.
 Local industries produce gold jewelry, cotton and silk fabrics, lamps, engraved copper bowls, and sword blades.